thomkrillis/weather-app-server/README.md

 Services may have clients defined within them that contain business logic for manipulating data from external sources.

+#### Weather Service

+The weather service is designed to flexibly handle switching between external weather APIs.
+Inversion of control is provided by passing the desired client into the constructor of the service.
+The weather service has it's own contract to fulfill, which is decoupled from the schemas returned by the weather clients.
+Within the service, distinct clients are defined for each weather service that are each responsible for remapping data, keeping the top-level service file clean and agnostic of any client.

 ### External

 Wrappers around calls out to external services are found in `src/external`.
 These wrappers do not perform any mutations to external data, leaving that task to services and their clients.